zerotier/libzt/API.md

 ## Peer Events

 These events are triggered when the reachability status of a peer has changed, this can happen at any time.
 This event type will arrive with a `zts_peer_details` object for additional context.
+Additionally, one can query the status of the network with `zts_get_peer_status(uint64_t peerId)`, this will **return** the status as an integer value only.

 ```
 ZTS_EVENT_PEER_P2P